elves/elvish/website/ref/language.md

 no arguments, it outputs `$true`.

 The `or` special command is the same except that it stops when a booleanly true value is obtained.
-When given no arguments, it outpus `$false`.
+When given no arguments, it outputs `$false`.

 ## Condition: `if` {#if}